oresat/oresat-cand/README.md

 ## Run with an od config

-A `od.conf` file is a file to describe the extra objects to add the standard CANopen OD.
+A `od.csv` file is a file to describe the extra objects to add the standard CANopen OD.

-OreSat `od.conf` files can be generated with `oresat-configs` from a project's `od.yaml` (the yaml lives in project repos).
+OreSat `od.csv` files can be generated with `oresat-configs` from a project's `od.yaml` (the yaml lives in project repos).

 ```bash